 4. CHROMATIC ABERRATION

-Chromatic aberration in the professional language is the failure of the lens to focus all colors to the same focal plane, which is caused by dispersion.
-Various colors of light are moving with different speed when passing through a lens.
+Chromatic aberration in professional language is the failure of the lens to focus all colors to the same focal plane, which is caused by dispersion.
+Various colors of light are moving at different speeds when passing through a lens.
 The result is noticeable color edges appearing around the objects, especially with alternating colors between the object and its background.
 This is the common optical problem called “color fringing”.

-Summarizing it, I think, that the chromatic aberration in Tokina 11-16mm f/2.8 DX II is not an as big issue as described in many tests on the web.
-You can convince about it seeing my detailed photo examples above.
+To summarize, I think, that the chromatic aberration in Tokina 11-16mm f/2.8 DX II is not an as big issue as described in many tests on the web.
+You can convince me about it by seeing my detailed photo examples above.

 5. MINIMUM DISTANCE

-The minimum distance, from where we can shot by Tokina 11-16mm f/2.8 DX II is exactly 28cm.
+The minimum distance, from where we can shoot by Tokina 11-16mm f/2.8 DX II is exactly 28cm.
 The image received from this distance is very good for a whole focal range (Pic.
 18-20).

 The lens flare is an undesirable light artifact within the image caused by very bright light (sun, moon, streetlamp, etc).
 Sometimes the flare can exist as haze veiling a whole scene, making the colors washed out a bit and smaller contrast.
 The flares are the effect of light scattering inside of the lens, comprised of single glasses featuring some surface imperfections.
 Important is the spatial distribution of the flare, which mostly depends on the shape of the aperture.

-Tokina 11-16mm f/2.8 DX II likewise others ultra-wide lens is prone to flaring, much more, than other type lenses.
+Tokina 11-16mm f/2.8 DX II likewise another ultra-wide lens is prone to flare, much more, than other type lenses.
 The Tokina is one of the worst lenses if we are talking about the flares.
 You can see ghosty artifacts even when the source of bright light is away from the frame.